Narcisse123/hello_world/README.md

-# hello_world
+# SVR
-just another repository
-Hi;
-I'm Narges, Just strated my first Github account and writing and saving codes.
+repository for founderies demand forecasting using svr saving codes.